publicodes/tools/README.md

 ![CI][ci-link] ![NPM][npm-link]

- `@publicodes/tools` is a set of utility functions that could be used to easily write
+ `publicodes-tools` is a set of utility functions that could be used to easily write
     tooling around [Publicodes](https://publi.codes) models.

  :warning: <i>The project is currently in under experimentation and maintained